hawkinsw/medava/README.md

 ## I'm Not Buying What You Are Selling

-To this point our restrictions have focused on whether the shipper feels comfortable sending something and *not* on whether the reciever feels safe [accepting a package](https://en.wikipedia.org/wiki/The_Package_(Seinfeld)).
+To this point our restrictions have focused on whether the shipper feels comfortable sending something and *not* on whether the receiver feels safe [accepting a package](https://en.wikipedia.org/wiki/The_Package_(Seinfeld)).
 This state of affairs must change.
 Hospitals are sometimes not equipped to properly handle potentially addictive medications.
 So-called controlled substances are given a schedule number by the [Drug Enforcement Administration](https://www.dea.gov/drug-information/drug-scheduling) (from 1 to 5), with 1 being the most addictive (and least medically necessary) and 5 being the least addictive.
 We will add a "sixth" category that indicates that a medicine is not a controlled substance and, therefore, does not have a schedule.
 To hold this information about a medicine we will add a field to the `Medicine` class.

 Just what type should that field be given?
 We *could* use an integer -- after all, 1, 2, 3, 4, 5 and 6 are all numbers.
 However, so, are 49, 32 and 67, but those aren't valid schedules.
 If we used an integer we would also be forced to use, gasp, magic values!
 In other words, we would have the constants `1`, `2`, `3`, etc littered throughout our code!

 Think about all the different possible values for a variable that holds a schedule.
 We *listed* them above.
 You could even say that we *enumerated* them.
 Oh, yes!
 Let's use an enumerated value!
 Java provides great support for enumerated types -- types that specify only a certain, pre-determined set of valid values -- that allow us to give the value nice, descriptive names at the same time!
 What is even cooler is that in Java an enumerated type is just a special type of a class.
-As a result, you can do things with enumerated types in Java that you cannot do in other langauges (like write a constructor!).
+As a result, you can do things with enumerated types in Java that you cannot do in other languages (like write a constructor!).
 Woah.

-Again, all public classes (and, therefore, enumerated types) must be put in a separate, appopriately named file.
+Again, all public classes (and, therefore, enumerated types) must be put in a separate, appropriately named file.
 Define the `MedicineSchedule` enumeration this way in the `MedicineSchedule.java` class:

 ```Java
 public enum MedicineSchedule {